-Transfer the leaves (again with the abaxial side up) to Callus Induction Medium (CIM: MG medium with naphthalene acetic acid (NAA) [5 mg/L], 6-benzylaminopurine (BAP) [0.1 mg/L]), supplemented with cefotaxime sodium [250 mg/L] to kill the Agrobacteria) and kanamycin [50 mg/L] or the corresponding binary vector selective marker (Figure 2C).
-Note: Scrape the CIM medium with the tweezers so that the leaves can be better accommodated on the media
+Transfer the leaves keeping abaxial side up to CIM medium (Figure 2B) and incubate them for one week in a growth cabinet.

+Note: Scrape the CIM medium with the tweezers so that the leaves can be better accommodated on the media.
-Incubate for one week in growth cabinets under a light/dark cycle of 12/12 h at 24/20 °C, respectively, and 67 µmol m-2 sec-1.

-Transfer the leaves (again with the abaxial side up) to Shoot Induction Medium (SIM: MG media with zeatin riboside [2 mg/L], NAA [0.02 mg/L] and gibberellic acid (GA3) [0.02 mg/L]), supplemented with cefotaxime sodium [250 mg/L] to kill the Agrobacteria) and kanamycin [50 mg/L] or the corresponding binary vector selective marker (Figure 2D).
+Transfer the leaves keeping abaxial side up to SIM medium (Figure 2C) and incubate them in a growth cabinet, refreshing the medium every 7-10 days, until the shoots are about 2 cm tall (Figure 2E).

 Note: Scrape the SIM medium with the tweezers so that the leaves can be fully surrounded by the media.
 When the emerged shoots reach the lid, work with tall petri dishes.

-Incubate for 3-8 weeks until the shoots are about 2 cm long.
-Transfer the leaves to fresh SIM media every 7-10 days.
+Note: The callus will form after 2-3 weeks in SIM medium (Figure 2D) and the shoots after 6-7 weeks.
+The shoots will be considered as independent transformation events when they emerge from callus formed from independent wounds.

+Note: The shoots will form after 6-7 weeks in SIM medium (Figure 2E).

-Take three shoots of each callus (same transformation event) and transfer them to culture flasks with MG medium 25supplemented with cefotaxime sodium [500 mg/L].
-Number each independent event separately.
-Incubate the shoots until the plants are vigorous, approximately 3-4 weeks.
-Note: Up to 5 different transformation events can be placed in a culture flask with a diameter of 8.2 cm.
+Cut three shoots emerged from each callus (considered the same transformation event) (Figure 2E), transfer them to culture flasks with MG medium supplemented with cefotaxime sodium [250 mg/L] to allow rooting, label the subset with a number and incubate in a growth cabinet for 3-4 weeks or until the shoots are vigorous (Figure 2F).

+Critical step: When cutting the shoots, remove well the callus otherwise the root will not form.

+Repeat the step as many times as independent lines are needed.

+Up to 5 different transformation events can be placed in a culture flask with a diameter of 8 cm to work in full confidence that the plants from different events are not mixed.

-Select the most vigorous plant of each event cut and place it in a new culture flask with 2 MS medium supplemented with cefotaxime sodium [250 mg/L].
+Select the most vigorous plant of each event, cut the apical segment of the shoot with 3-4 internodes and place it in a new culture flask with 2 MS medium supplemented with cefotaxime sodium [250 mg/L].

-Note: In this medium, in 3-4 weeks, the plant will grow efficiently, developing the complete shoot and root organs (it could take up to 6 weeks).
+Note: In 3-6 weeks the plant will grow efficiently, developing a vigorous shoot and roots.

-Note: Save the remaining shoots until the one selected has developed roots.
+Note: Bring back to the chamber the non-selected shoots until the plant selected has fully developed.

-Make cuts from the fully developed plant with at least one internode and transfer it to new 2 MS medium (Figure 2E)250.
-Let it grow for 3-5 weeks and replicate it again.
-Repeat this step every 3-5 weeks to maintain in vitro lines.
-Note: The medium has to be supplemented with cefotaxime sodium in at least three subsequent transfers to 2 MS medium to be sure to kill the A. tumefaciens; afterwards, if A. tumefaciens overgrowth is observed, transfer plant lines again to fresh 2 MS media supplemented with cefotaxime sodium.
+Make stem segments from the plant with at least one internode or with the apical bud and transfer them to new 2 MS medium supplemented with cefotaxime [250 mg/L].
+Incubate them in the growth cabinet.

+Replicate every 3-4 weeks to establish the in vitro transformed lines.

+Note: The cefotaxime sodium is needed in at least three subsequent transfers to 2 MS medium to be sure to kill the A. tumefaciens; afterwards, if A. tumefaciens overgrowth is observed, transfer plant lines again to 2 MS media supplemented with cefotaxime sodium.

-plantstheirThe plants can be transferred to a hydroponic medium or soil to allow for massive development.
+To characterize the plant phenotype, transfer plants to soil for their full characterization or to hydroponics for root inspection.

+Keep the tubers produced in soil to propagate and maintain the established lines.

 [Place Figure 2 here]